The Sailing Stone VII

 Good boyfriend = check

 Both Beckett and Adrian were lying on benches – asses covered.
 Spa technicians prepared their body by scrubbing their arms and legs with brushes, exfoliating their skin.
-Next up, a moor mud treatment with chocolate accent was applied to their body to nourish the skin.
-Once covered, chest to toes, in chocolate fondue, a plastic sheet, followed by a heat reflecting, wool blanket, was wrapped around them.
-Cocooned, they were administered a facial massage; after which they were left alone, wearing a cool mask.
-Breathing in the cocoa, they relaxed inside the music, stillness and dim light, Adrian and Beckett having said not a word to one another.
+Next up: a chocolate themed body treatment, featuring a chocolate sugar scrub and fondue wrap.
+Covered, chest to toes, in chocolate fondue – cocooned – they were administered a facial massage; after which they were left alone, wearing a cool mask.
+Breathing in the cocoa, they relaxed inside the music, the stillness, and the dim light.
+Adrian and Beckett said not a word to one another.
 Beckett had even wondered if Adrian had fallen asleep.

 After several minutes of silence: